flectra-hq/flectra/addons/account/README.md

 ----------------------

 Record transactions in a few clicks and easily manage all financial activities in one place.
-Flectra's user interface is designed with productivity in mind.
+Odoo's user interface is designed with productivity in mind.

 A Better Way To Work – Together
 -------------------------------